stormpath/express-stormpath/docs/social_login.rst

 Create a Facebook Directory ...........................

-Next, we need to input the Facebook app credentials into Stormpath.
+Next, we need to input the Facebook app credentials into Stormpath Directory.
 This allows Stormpath to interact with the Facebook API on your behalf, which automates all OAuth flows.

-To do this, you need to visit the `Directory dashboard`_ and create a new directory.
-When you click the "Create Directory" button, click the "Facebook" button, then on the following screen enter your Facebook app information:
+To do this, you need to visit the `Stormpath Admin Console`_ and create a new directory.
+When you click the "Create Directory" button you will choose "Facebook" as the provider, and enter the following information about your Facebook application:

 - For the "Name" field, you can insert whatever name you want.
 - For the "Facebook Client ID" field, insert your Facebook App ID which you got